WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 ## Commas separating two independent clauses

 Use a comma to join two independent clauses which are separated by a conjunction such as *and, or, nor, but, for, so, yet.* Insert the comma after the first clause, that is before the conjunction.
 Don't insert a comma if both the clauses are very short.
+Likewise, consider rewriting the sentence if it is long and complex.

 **Examples**